CordasMC/CordasMC/README.md

 - View my contact information here: [Personal Website](https://justustobias.org) 💻

-Feel free to reach out if you want to collaborate on a project or just chat about tech!
+Feel free to reach out if you want to collaborate on a project or just chat.
 I'm always open to new opportunities and connections.